conelov/qcustomplot-fetch/README.md

    add_subdirectory(qcustomplot-fetch)
    ```

-2. By default, the `QCUSTOMPLOT_LIB_TARGET` option is enabled, which means that QCustomPlot will be define as a library
-   and made available as a target for linking.

-   If you want to specify the desired version of QCustomPlot, set the `QCUSTOMPLOT_VERSION` variable:
+2. If you want to specify the desired version of QCustomPlot, set the `QCUSTOMPLOT_VERSION` variable:
    ```cmake
    set(QCUSTOMPLOT_VERSION "2.1.1")
    ```